finnianr/Eiffel-Loop/doc/Contents.md

 At present changes to the log filtering necessitates a recompilation of the code.
 A useful enhancement being considered will allow the default log filtering to be overridden by a Pyxis logging configuration file.

+## Networking Common

+Common networking classes

+* Extensions for ISE network sockets.
+* Class to obtain the MAC address of network devices on both Windows and Linux.
+* Classes for managing HTTP cookies, query parameters, headers and status codes.
+* FTP upload and download

 ## OS Command Wrapping

 Classes for creating cross platform wrappers of OS commands with about 30 "out of the box" commands provided.